 How to assess how you compete against other competitors in the market

-Now that you are comparing products on the same conditions, you can assess what your real competitive status is for those products in the market.
+Thus, through ecommerce price monitoring of products, you can compare products under the same conditions.
+You can assess what your true competitive situation is for those products in the market.

 You have different methods to evaluate your position in the market, the most used are: